 7. Watch Videos With a Raspberry Pi HTPC

 Keep the kids entertained with a Raspberry Pi home theatre PC (HTPC).
 Like a DIY Linux PC, this project is no more difficult than installing a dedicated media center distro or loading media center software like Kodi.
 Then, you can watch videos from local storage, networked drives, or streaming add-ons.
+Just pick up a Raspberry Pi media centre kit, install your preferred Kodi OS, and you're ready to go!

 Best Raspberry Pi Projects for Kids - Fun and Educational Endeavors